 In the co-working lounge, luxurious soft seating, bench desking and individual work pods offer an opportunity to combine work-life balance with urban living, whether tenants are commuting or working from home.

-The building has exceeded all Native's letting targets and was at almost full occupancy within the first months of release.
+The building has exceeded all Native Residential's letting targets and was at almost full occupancy within the first months of release.